IDP Project on Surveillance, Tech & Immigration Policing

 IDP joined Amnesty International, the Surveillance Technology Oversight Project, the New York Civil Liberties Union, the Electronic Frontier Foundation to call for New York City and State to outlaw government use of facial recognition.
 New York would join a growing number of cities and states that have outlawed facial recognition, including Boston, San Francisco, Portland and Vermont.
 Learn more here.
 IDP participated in a press launch of the event on January 26, 2021.

-In December 2020, IDP submitted a comment in opposition to the proposed rule by Customs and Border Protection (CBP) to expand collection of biometric data, including facial recognition, upon entry and exit from the United States.
+In March 2021, IDP submitted an updated comment in opposition to the proposed rule by Customs and Border Protection (CBP) to expand collection of biometric data, including facial recognition, upon entry and exit from the United States.

 ICE Raids and Surveillance